 There has been an allegation widely reported that traffic on minor roads in London has increased substantially in recent years but the Report contradicts that.
 It says: “Notably, the volume estimates for London’s major roads remained broadly unchanged, and there was no evidence of an (observed) increasing year-on-year trend in minor road traffic from available independent data over the preceding decade”.
 It seems the claimed increase might have been an aberration based on misleading statistical data.

 How do you measure traffic congestion?
 One way is by traffic speed but that can be misleading.
 The best way is to look at “excess delay” which compares actual travel time versus that under “free-flow” conditions.
 The Report actually shows some data on this which is the first for some time to my knowledge.
 The chart below shows congestion worsening from 2010 and particularly in the period 2015-2019, but a big improvement thereafter as travel generally was reduced due to the pandemic.
 But it is still worse than ten years ago!

 In conclusion, the Travel in London Report does contain some very interesting data, albeit distorted by the pandemic as travel patterns and volume changed.
 But it shows how defective has been the Mayor’s Transport Strategy as people have resisted change to modes while road capacity has been reduced.

-You can “follow” this blog by clicking on the bottom right in most browsers or by using the Contact page (see under the About tab) to send us a message requesting.
+You can “follow” this blog by clicking on the bottom right in most browsers or by using the Contact page to send us a message requesting.
 You will then receive an email alerting you to new posts as they are added.